ilifu/ilifu_user_docs/docs/data/data_management.md

 If you wish to run an efficient internal copy on ilifu, we recommend making use of the GNU `parallel` task to simultaneously transfer a number of large files.
 Before writing and launching a script to do so, it's important to identify directories in which there are a number of large files or subdirectories, as this approach performs poorly when run over a small number of files.
 In this example, the `/scratch3/users/$USER/my-data` directory contains 16 large files/subdirectories.

-Therefore we write the following script, which runs 16 parallel calls of `cp -ra` over these 16 files/subdirectories.
+Therefore we include the following lines of code in a script called `parallel_copy.sh`, which will run 16 parallel calls of `cp -ra` over these 16 files/subdirectories.

 ```bash
 shopt -s dotglob #Include hidden files with '*'